 Considering how many scientifically proven changes our bodies go through during our most fertile phase of the month, it's no surprise that a shift in scent would take place.
 And it's not just "down there" that you might notice a difference in body odor: Research published by the Association for Psychological Science found that men who were exposed to the scent of an ovulating woman's t-shirt displayed higher levels of testosterone than men who sniffed the shirts of a non-ovulating woman.
 So it's sort of like our bodies have built-in perfume.
 That's not all: A study conducted at The University of California discovered that even the pitch of women's voices gets higher when they're ovulating (presumably so we sound more feminine?); even lap dancers have been shown to earn higher tips when they're at their most fertile, as an analysis led by the University of New Mexico's Department of Psychology found.

-"Fertile mucus will even smell sweeter (and apparently taste sweeter) than less fertile mucus which may have a more vinegar scent," she writes.
+"Fertile mucus will even smell sweeter (and apparently taste sweeter) than less fertile mucus which may have a more vinegar scent," she wrote.

-"Throughout your cycle your vaginal mucus changes and as it changes, the odor it may produce will change too," she says.
+"Throughout your cycle your vaginal mucus changes and as it changes, the odor it may produce will change too," she said.

 "In the first half of your cycle, as your body is ramping up to ovulate, you will have clear, stringy vaginal discharge with little or no odor.
 If there is an odor at all, it is slightly sweet smelling due to the acidity of the vagina.
 After you ovulate, your mucus gets thicker and slightly whitish in color and will be more vinegary in its smell."